Find the Right Energy Plan for You in Tasmania

-Tasmania has fewer options than some states, so your choices may be limited.
+Tasmania has fewer energy providers than most states, so your choices may be limited.

 Tasmania was opened up to full energy competition on 1st July 2014.
-This means that Tasmanians should now have more a competitive energy market, which should lead to lower prices.
-Sadly, at the time of writing, there is still only one retail electricity provider in the state, and two gas providers, so choice remains limited.
-But this will change as time goes on, so watch this space.
+This means that Tasmanians should now have more a competitive energy market.
+But despite deregulation there is still only one retail electricity provider in the state and two gas providers.
+But while consumers face limited choices for now, this will certainly change in the future.

 What retailers provide energy to Tasmania?